sysr-q/newbie-programming-faq/README.md

 Well look no further, this should answer some of the common questions that we get in the programming sections of various sites.

 ## Note:

-### What's this `HF` you keep mentioning?
-That's not important; in short, it's a community of sorts where users are under the strange disillusion that they're _hackers_ (in the non-conventional media sense of the word) and that making another stupid clone of the same scripts will make them respected users.
-You can also pay the owner of the website lots of money to get various ranks, which in turn gets users more respect (for reasons unknown to myself), and the power to abuse the reputation point system.
+### Hey, that seems a bit biased!
+What, me?
+Writing a biased FAQ guide?
+I never!
+Well, you're probably right.
+I'm not the ultimate resource for everything.
+I'm only writing from what I know personally, or what I've researched.
+If you disagree with something, point it out and I'll do more research on that topic, or send in a pull request with corrections and we'll see what we can work out.

 ### How do you know what questions are commonly asked?
-Good question; it's because I frequent many of the programming sections (`Coding and Programming`, `PHP` and `Python` mostly, with stops into `.NET languages`, `Java` and `Batch, Bash & CLI`) on HF.
+Good question; it's because I frequent many of the programming sections (`Coding and Programming`, `PHP` and `Python` mostly, with stops into `.NET languages`, `Java` and `Batch, Bash & CLI`) on various sites.
 This is compiled from the many questions that I come across daily.
 __Every day__ these threads are popping up in the various sections, and they're just a nuisance.